Reinforcement Learning Foundations for Deep Research Systems: A Survey: Evaluations

 The evaluation of deep research systems has rapidly matured, moving far beyond traditional metrics of accuracy and precision.
 This chapter charted a clear evolutionary path for benchmarks, beginning with static, multi-hop QA datasets like HotpotQA and progressing to dynamic, open-web challenges such as BrowseComp that test real-time information seeking.
 The frontier has further expanded to encompass multimodal reasoning (Omni-Bench), the synthesis of high-quality long-form text (DeepResearch Bench), and most recently, performance in realistic, domain-grounded workflows (OdysseyBench, Xbench).
 This progression reflects a fundamental shift in the research community: from evaluating isolated skills like retrieval and reasoning to assessing holistic, system-level capabilities that mirror the complexity of real-world professional tasks.
 Ultimately, these sophisticated evaluation frameworks are not just measurement tools; they are crucial drivers shaping the development of more capable, reliable, and practically useful AI agents.

-Though numerous benchmarks for comprehensive capability evaluation have been established as per our investigation, there still remain many potential and challenging topics to explore: \begin{itemize}[leftmargin=*, itemsep=0em, topsep=0.1em] \item \textbf{Scalability and cost of high-fidelity evaluation.} As benchmarks become more grounded in real-world domains, cost and complexity rise sharply.
+Though numerous benchmarks for comprehensive capability evaluation have been established as per our investigation, there still remain many potential and challenging topics to explore: \begin{itemize} \item \textbf{Scalability and cost of high-fidelity evaluation.} As benchmarks become more grounded in real-world domains, cost and complexity rise sharply.
 Sourcing expert tasks and qualified evaluators is a major bottleneck.
-Future work should explore semi-automated scenario generation and more reliable, calibrated LLM-as-a-judge systems to reduce dependence on human annotation without losing quality.
+Future work should explore automated scenario generation and more reliable, calibrated LLM-as-a-judge systems to reduce dependence on human annotation without losing quality. \item \textbf{Evaluating Long-Term, Interactive, and Adaptive Agents:} Most current benchmarks test discrete single-turn tasks, while real research and professional work often involve long-term projects where agents must maintain context, learn from user feedback, and adapt their strategy over multiple sessions.
+We need frameworks that assess these longitudinal capabilities, including memory, continual learning, and collaborative interaction. \item \textbf{Assessing robustness, safety, and trustworthiness.} Beyond false premise checks, benchmarks should incorporate adversarial attacks, misinformation, and ethical dilemmas.
+Key questions include how agents handle conflicting sources, avoid harmful or biased content, and provide transparent reasoning.
+Standardized tests for these dimensions are essential for high stakes deployment. \item \textbf{Beyond vision–language to true cross-modal synthesis.} Existing multimodal evaluation has focused mainly on text and images.
+The next step is to test reasoning across audio, video, and structured databases, with tasks that require seamless integration of heterogeneous sources to solve a single complex problem. \end{itemize}